How to know whether my blog post will attract traffic or not

 One of the evergreen topics for discussions in the blogging world is SEO, and especially the various ways of attracting bless of the all-pervading search engines to one’s own site or blog.
 There are various ways to approach this problem, some of the popular ones are:

-2. Performing keyword research (using Google Adword tool or similar).
+to attract the search engines. - Performing keyword research (using Google’s planner tool or similar).

-But how do you write good content, and also ensure that it has some uniqueness that the million other sites on the internet don’t already have?
+But how do you write good content, and also ensure that it has some uniqueness that the million other sites on the Internet don’t already have?
 Well, I can’t help you with the first question.
-Since you know what your area of expertise is, only you can come up with a good topic and subject-matter for your blog or site.
+Since only you know what your area of expertise is, only you can come up with a good topic and subject-matter for your blog or site.
 For instance, Web Development is my area of expertise, and I came up with this particular topic you are reading right now.

 For instance, before publishing this article, I did this simple Google search: